geodynamics/aspect/doc/sphinx/parameters/Adiabatic_20conditions_20model.md

 **Pattern:** [Anything]

 **Documentation:** The names of the variables as they will be used in the function, separated by commas.
-By default, the names of variables at which the function will be evaluated are `x' (in 1d), `x,y' (in 2d) or `x,y,z' (in 3d) for spatial coordinates and `t' for time.
+By default, the names of variables at which the function will be evaluated are &lsquo;x&rsquo; (in 1d), &lsquo;x,y&rsquo; (in 2d) or &lsquo;x,y,z&rsquo; (in 3d) for spatial coordinates and &lsquo;t&rsquo; for time.
 You can then use these variable names in your function expression and they will be replaced by the values of these variables at which the function is currently evaluated.
 However, you can also choose a different set of names for the independent variables at which to evaluate your function expression.
-For example, if you work in spherical coordinates, you may wish to set this input parameter to `r,phi,theta,t' and then use these variable names in your function expression.
+For example, if you work in spherical coordinates, you may wish to set this input parameter to &lsquo;r,phi,theta,t&rsquo; and then use these variable names in your function expression.

 (parameters:Adiabatic_20conditions_20model/Compute_20profile/Surface_20condition_20function)=
 ## **Subsection:** Adiabatic conditions model / Compute profile / Surface condition function